AMT Help Files

 See the layout property ForceDecimalKey to set the behaviour for individual layout controls.

-If set to Yes, then values that are specified in layout controls with a default Force decimal key setting will be rejected if they don't contain the decimal character.
+If set to Yes, the system rejects values in layout controls with a default Force decimal key setting that don't contain the decimal character.

-Entering 0 (zero) is still allowed even when Force decimal key is set to Yes.
+You can still enter 0 (zero) even when Force decimal key is set to Yes.

-If set to No, the decimal character may be omitted.
+If set to No, you can omit the decimal character.

-If set to Show no decimal key, values that contain a decimal character will be rejected.
-The last digits entered will be used as decimals.
+If set to Show no decimal key, the system rejects values that contain a decimal character.
+The system uses the last digits you entered as decimals.

 E.g. on an numeric field with two decimals and this Force decimal key option, entering 299 will be interpreted as 2.99